-Indiana Jones is one of the easiest costumes to put together because it consists of only six design elements, topped off by the right make-up.
+Year after year, the Indiana Jones costume is one of the best easy costumes for anyone who want to make an impact without a lot of fuss.
+Indiana Jones is one of the easiest costumes to put together last-minute (or affordably) because it consists of only six elements, topped off by the right hair, makeup, and attitude.

-What You Need For a DIY Indiana Jones Costume
+What You Need for a DIY Indiana Jones Costume

 Here's what you'll need to pull off the look:

-- The Pants – Any tan or brown cargo pants will work just fine, but they should not fit too tightly.
+- The Pants: Any tan or brown cargo pants will work just fine, but they should not fit too tightly.

-- The Boots – Wear any pair of tall, brown work boots that you have in your closet.
+- The Boots: Wear any pair of tall, brown work boots that you have in your closet.
 If you don’t own any, lots of thrift shops sell boots.
 The key is that the boots be brown, and here again, if you find your size in a light color, just dye them brown.